pmndrs/jotai/CONTRIBUTING.md

 ## Development

-If you have been assigned to fix an issue or develop a new feature, please follow these steps to get started:
+If you would like to contribute by fixing an open issue or developing a new feature you can use this suggested workflow:

 - Fork this repository.
+- Create a new feature branch based off the `master` branch.
 - Install dependencies by running `$ yarn`.
+- Create failing tests for your fix or new feature.
-- Implement your changes and run test files or create new test files.
+- Implement your changes and confirm that all test are passing.
+You can run the tests continuously during development via the `$ yarn test:dev` command.
 - If you want to test it in a React project you can either use `$ yarn link` or `yalc` package.
 - Git stage your required changes and commit (see below commit guidelines).
 - Submit PR for review.